pauldotknopf/blue-ribbon/README.md

 *This will become important later.* As I was watching the technicians replace the window, I noticed them having a lot of trouble.
 They later mentioned the difficulty they were having.
 It might be because the Truck was brand new with less than 5,000 miles.
 I witnessed technician B use a 1ft-long pole with an exacto blade at the tip from the outside of the window, as if it were a pry-bar.

 After the work was completed, technician A guided me to the truck to sign and pay the invoice.
-I imediately noticed obvious damage to the truck, which was exactly where I noticed technician B use the 1ft-long pole Technician A was quick to say the following to me:
+I immediately noticed obvious damage to the truck, which was exactly where I noticed technician B use the 1ft-long pole Technician A was quick to say the following to me:

 > I'm sorry about that.
 It's our policy to take pictures of existing damages before we begin work, and we didn't, so I will have the owner come out and square up with you.